bkaface/kx-cloud/README.md

 # kx-cloud

-Example of Auto-Scaling code for Cloud installations using kdb+.
+Basic example of Auto-Scaling code for Cloud installations using kdb+.

 ## Requirements